 This guide is based on three recognized style guides: primarily The Associated Press Stylebook; secondarily, the CNS (Catholic News Service) Stylebook on Religion and The Chicago Manual of Style.
 In addition, the University’s primary reference book regarding spelling is Webster’s New Collegiate Dictionary.
 This guide is intended for offices in the University only; it is not an academic style guide for students writing papers, theses, or dissertations.
 The guide is updated periodically for its own purposes and on behalf of other University entities.

-The Office of Marketing and Communications adheres to this style guide for all the printed and online publications it produces, including magazines, reports, newsletters, brochures, fliers, ads, web stories, and press releases, and all the communications it disseminates.
+The Division of University Communications adheres to this style guide for all the printed and online publications it produces, including magazines, reports, newsletters, brochures, fliers, ads, web stories, and press releases, and all the communications it disseminates.
 We urge all schools, departments, and offices to follow it as well so that together we can maintain the integrity of our University’s visual and editorial brand.

-For questions not answered here, please consult AP, Chicago, or CNS, or call the Office of Marketing and Communications at 202-319-5600.
+For questions not answered here, please consult AP, Chicago, or CNS, or call the Division of University Communications at 202-319-5600.

 Abbreviations and Acronyms